A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Numerical Results

 Our MPS simulations are performed using the Time-Evolving Block-Decimation (TEBD) algorithm.
 This simulation evolves the initial state $\left|\Psi(\theta_{\rm min} + \Delta\theta)\right\rangle$, as defined in \Cref{eq:initial_state}, by sequentially applying the gates from the circuit representation of the Trotter steps $(U(dt))^s$ in \Cref{eq:trotter_step}.

 After each gate is applied, the MPS is returned to its canonical form, and a truncation is performed via singular-value decomposition.
+As in standard TEBD, the MPS is normalized to have unit norm after each truncation, while the truncation fidelity is tracked separately.
 To ensure that the computational cost of the singular-value decomposition depends only on the bond dimension $\chi$, the orthogonality center is moved to the bond between the MPS sites before performing the decomposition.
 To further minimize the computational cost, multiple physical qubits are grouped into single MPS sites.
-More precisely, qubits in each row of a $L_x\times L_y$ grid are split into two groups, and qubits in the same group are then fused together (see \Cref{fig:mps_drawing}).
+More precisely, qubits in each row of an $L_x\times L_y$ grid are split into two groups, and qubits in the same group are then fused together (see \Cref{fig:mps_drawing}).
+When a two-qubit gate acts on qubits within the same block, the corresponding tensor is updated locally, and the bond dimension remains unchanged.
+In contrast, when a gate couples qubits in two distinct blocks, it is decomposed as a Matrix Product Operator (MPO) and applied to the MPS.
+For gates with a Schmidt rank of 2, such as $e^{-i\phi Z_i Z_j}$, this operation effectively doubles the bond dimension for all virtual bonds located between the two targeted blocks.
 This blocking technique improves the efficiency of the TEBD algorithm by reducing the number of singular-value decompositions required per time step.
-For all simulations, unless otherwise specified, the total number of Trotter steps is $s=20$, and the bond dimensions are powers of 2 ranging from 2 to 4096.
+Crucially, because of the limited size of the grouped sites, grouping sites together rather than using a one-to-one mapping does not change our numerical results either qualitatively or quantitatively (see \Cref{sec:ordering} of the Supplemental Material for a discussion on ordering efficiency).
+For all simulations, unless otherwise specified, the total number of Trotter steps is $s=20$, and the bond dimensions are powers of $2$ ranging from $2$ to $4096$.
 We performed all MPS simulations on a single A100 GPU with $80\ \rm{GB}$ of RAM.
 To accommodate larger bond dimensions, the MPS sites are stored in CPU RAM and transferred to GPU memory only when required.
 For the largest bond dimension of $\chi = 4096$ and $s = 20$ Trotter steps, the simulation took roughly 2 days.\\

 \FigGammaScaling

 It is instructive to first consider the expectation value of a single-body observable: